rustyscreeps/screeps-game-api/CONTRIBUTING.md

 # Code Formatting

-The code formatting should match exactly with the behavior of `rustfmt` on nightly, though, so knowing all the intricacies of that shouldn't be necessary.
+Please run `rustfmt` on the files you edit when submitting to this repository.
+This will handle all style issues mentioned in the 'fmt-rfcs' guidelines, so you should be able to simply run `cargo fmt` and be done with it.

 To install `rustfmt`, use `rustup`:

 ```console
 $ rustup component add --toolchain nightly rustfmt-preview